 Infrastructure as Code is a new way to provision and configure infrastructure.
 It is also a paradigm shift towards a declarative way of describing infrastructure and using tools to make them happen.

-In our next article about infra as code, we will explain how we use infra as code tools - also start managing your infrastructure using these tool.
+In our next article about infrastructure as code, we will explain how we use infra as code tools - also start managing your infrastructure using these tool.